oracle/coherence-visualvm/README.md

 &nbsp; &nbsp; ![elastic Data](assets/probes-elastic-data.png)

-> Note: The initial release of this integration only summary information to be plotted.
+> Note: The initial release of this integration, only summary information to be plotted.
 We may include
 > additional functionality in future releases to allow for specific services or caches to be monitored.
 > There are no timelines for these releases.
 If you would like spefic information included, please raise an issue.